 23. Know Your Contract

-Typical fees include a charge per day for the truck, including mileage, but may also include additional fees for packing supplies, dollies, insurance and more, McClenahan says.
+Typical fees include a charge per day for the truck, including mileage, but may also include additional fees for packing supplies, dollies, insurance and more.
 You should commit these details to memory so you don’t get caught off guard.

 24. Pick Your Date Strategically

-Moving at the end of the month, when renter’s leases turn over is usually going to be more expensive because of increased demand, says Ryan Carrigan, co-founder of moveBuddha.
+Moving at the end of the month, when renter’s leases turn over is usually going to be more expensive because of increased demand.
 Weekends are also pricier, especially three-day ones like Labor Day or Memorial Day.

 27. Protect Your Stuff

 Cover all furniture with protective pads, and tape drawers closed with painters tape so they do not slide open.
-Sofas and chairs should be covered in stretch wrap.
-TVs can be wrapped in a blanket or shrink wrap and stored upright.
+Sofas and chairs should be covered in stretch plastic wrap.
+If you don’t have a big enough box, TVs can be wrapped in a blanket or in shrink wrap and stored upright.